pyokosmeme/FGtoAshes/ONE.md

 imagine you're a Network State.

-a State is a positional embedding.

-imagine you're a positional embedding.
+a State is a positional embedding. you're a positional embedding.

 each change of scale in the space creates new attack vectors, each attack vector demands new defenses, each defense necessitates a counter, and each counter creates a new war.